 - Date: used for dates, stored in ISO 8601 format (yyyy-mm-dd).

-Using Context Variables in Workflows
+Use Context Variables in Workflows

 - Adding variables to most text fields

-- Using forms to collect user-inputs and store them
+- Using forms to collect user inputs and store them

 - Adding variables to Handoff and API Actions

-Using Drop-Downs in Workflow Builder
+Use Drop-Downs in Workflow Builder

-Setting Variables in the Embed Script/Code Snippet
+Set Context Variables in the Embed Script/Code Snippet

 Comments